-For those who can’t wait for the world to see their latest project, Final Cut Pro features direct sharing to Facebook, Vimeo and CNN iReport — in addition to 4K publishing to YouTube and Vimeo.
+For those who can’t wait for the world to see their latest project, Final Cut Pro features direct sharing to Facebook, Vimeo, and CNN iReport — in addition to 4K publishing to YouTube and Vimeo.
 Final Cut Pro also lets you upload to Chinese video sites Youku and Tudou.

 DVD and Blu-ray

 Final Cut Pro provides several easy-to-use templates for delivering discs.
-Choose from a set of themed menus and burn a DVD or Blu-ray disc.* Burn a red laser AVCHD disc using DVD media on your Mac, or connect an external Blu-ray burner to create a standard Blu-ray disc for longer projects like full-length films.
+Choose from a set of themed menus and burn a DVD or Blu-ray disc.* Burn a red laser AVCHD disc using DVD media right on your Mac, or connect an external Blu-ray burner to create a standard Blu-ray disc for longer projects like full-length movies.

 *Blu-ray recorder required for burning Blu-ray discs.